Enigmatic-Smile/docs/reimbursement.md

 ### Creating a request

 After choosing the `transactionId`, the reimbursement `amount` must be equal to or lower than the transaction `amount` and the `currency` is determined by the transaction.
 Visa cards have a maximum reimbursement amount limit of _USD $250_.
-We currently support `USD` currency transactions.
+We currently support `USD` or `GBP` currency transactions.
 Optionally customise the `description` text that will show in the cardholder bank statement.
 Read more information on the [create reimbursement endpoint](https://reference.fidel.uk/reference#create-reimbursement).

 ![Creating a reimbursement](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/reimbursing.gif "Creating a reimbursement")